 To be truly effective when taking photographs you need a mix of skill, knowledge and above all, patience.
-Frustration through a lack of ability to get the shot you want will, more often than not, drastically reduce your chances of succeeding.
+Frustration through a lack of ability to get the shot you want will, more often than not, drastically reduces your chances of succeeding.
 Don’t let your emotions get in the way, keep a level head and apply these five habits of highly effective Photographers.

-01 Don’t expect their camera to do all the work.
 This means saying goodbye to ‘Auto’ and bravely using other modes such as Aperture Priority or Manual.

-02 Understand that pressing the shutter is only half of making a good photograph.
+02 Understand that pressing the shutter is only half of making a good photograph

-- Modern cameras are no match for the human eye, and still have lots of limitations, especially in low light situations.
+- Modern cameras are still no match for the human eye, and have lots of limitations, especially in low light situations.

-- Post-processing has been done since the invention of photography (either in a traditional darkroom or on a computer).
+- Post-processing has been done since the invention of photography (either in a traditional darkroom or on the computer).
 This is where you polish your final images, and make adjustments to compensate for the constraints of the camera.

 - Select and present only the very best images from a photo shoot.